 - Extended Match Sequence – Enter a number to indicate the order in which the extended match rule must be evaluated in the requests.

 - Login Method – Select the login method to be used for authenticating users.

 - Use Persistent Cookie - When set to Yes, the authentication cookies set in the browser by the Barracuda Web Application Firewall are valid for the time period specified in Persistent Cookie Timeout.

 - Persistent Cookie Timeout - Enter the time in minutes to keep the persistent cookie valid, after which the cookie expires.

-- To enforce fine grained access control, click Edit next to the Authorization Policy.
-The Edit Authorization Policy window appears.
+- To enforce fine-grained access control, click Edit next to the authorization policy.
+The Edit Authorization Policy window opens.